rswhipple/string_lib_asm/README.md

 - `read` replicated as `my_read`
 - `write` replicated as `my_write`

 Each function is contained within its own `.s` file, with parallel C functions in `my_libasm.c` for calling the assembly functions.
-The  managed via an included Makefile for automation.
+The automated build process creates an executable program as well as static and dynamic libraries.

 ## Installation

-Designed for Linux systems with an X86-64 architecture, to compile the library and its components, run the Makefile from the project repository.
+Designed for Linux systems with an X86-64 architecture.
+To compile the library and its components, run the Makefile from the project repository.

 Compile: